pratik7707-tech/studio/TEST_CASES.md

 # Application Test Cases

-This document outlines the test cases for the Quantum Plus application's key features.
+This document outlines the test cases for the BudgetWise application's key features.

 ---